dvk65/inland-flooding/REPORT.md

 |---|---|---|
 | **44909** | <img src="figs/s2/44909_20230711_s2.png"> | <img src="figs/s2/44909_20230711_cloud.png"> |
 | **45358** | <img src="figs/s2/45358_20230711_s2.png"> | <img src="figs/s2/45358_20230711_cloud.png"> |

+_Note: The red dot in the image represents the location of the flood event observation used to define the area of interest (region) and collect this image._

 #### 3.4.2 NDWI Masks from Google Earth Engine
 To help analyze the flooded areas and optimize the performance of K-means clustering algorithm, Normalized Difference Water Index is introduced.
 Based on the [explanation from EOS Data Analytics](https://eos.com/make-an-analysis/ndwi/), the NDWI is calculated using the reflectance values captured by specific bands in satellite data.
 For Sentinel-2 data, the equation is **NDWI = (Band 3 – Band 8)/(Band 3 + Band 8)**.
 Band 3 (corresponding to the green portion of the visible light spectrum) is reflected by water surfaces and Band 8 (corresponding to near-infrared light) is strongly reflected by vegetation and soil but not by water.
 This difference helps to clearly highlight water bodies in the images.